Tatwi/RocketTux/README.md

 - **Expected Completion Date:** When I get there!
 Maybe sometime 2021...
 - Programmed from scratch using [Phaser CE](https://github.com/photonstorm/phaser-ce).
 - Based on visual art assets from [SuperTux](https://supertuxproject.org/) and [Glitch](https://www.glitchthegame.com/public-domain-game-art/).
-- RocketTux is its own unique game, rather than a clone of Supertux.
+- RocketTux is its own unique game, not a clone of Supertux or other platformers.
 - Created with Linux Mint 17 and Windows 10 64Bit on an AMD FX-8320 based desktop PC.
 - Originally intended to be a Chrome App and optimized for low end Chromebooks, but it's now intended to be run on a desktop PC.
 - Packaged as a native application for Windows and Linux using [NW.js](https://github.com/nwjs/nw.js), which is based on [Node.js](https://nodejs.org/en/about/) and the [Chromium](https://www.chromium.org/Home) web browser.
 - **No advertisements, no subscriptions, no micro-transaction, and no purchase fees.** Just free, open source fun!

 ### Milestones to Release
+- Version 0.4.9: New UI has all functionality either completed or ready for use.
 - Version 0.5: All map sections completed.
+- Version 0.5.1: Settings page implemented.
+- Version 0.5.2: Help page implemented.
 - Version 0.6: All entities are fully functional.
-- Version 0.7: Quest system completed.
+- Version 0.7: Friends quest system completed.
 - Version 0.8: Cubimal bonus system completed.
 - Version 0.9: Music, sounds, and art finalized.
-Settings/preferences menu implemented.
 - Version 1.0: All known issues fixed and content is as polished as it will get.

 ### Milestones Reached